cloudify-cosmo/getcloudify.org/guide/3.0/guide-agent-creation.md

 Configure the blueprint to install your agent on a "centos" distribution

-In your blueprint, under your vm node's configuration, under agent_config, add a key called `distro` and supply it with the `custom` value.
+In your blueprint, under your vm node's configuration, under cloudify_agent, add a key called `distro` and supply it with the `centos` value.